Home > Breakfast > Mini Gluten Free Almond Coffee Cake

 Small Batch Gluten Free Almond Coffee Cake Recipe

-Move over almond croissants – coffee has a new almond partner in town!
+Move over almond homemade croissants – coffee has a new almond partner in town!
 Well, maybe not.
 Croissants are pretty divine.
 However, this coffee cake is a delicious alternative to buttery pastries – especially if you are looking for something a little sweet!

 The 6-inch cake isn’t the first mini coffee cake recipe on the blog.
-After the success of the cherry coffee cake, I want to make sure the breakfast collection is stocked with a variety of recipes.
+After the success of the cherry small batch coffee cake, I want to make sure the breakfast collection is stocked with a variety of recipes.

 Here’s what this new coffee cake recipe brings to the party: